shellieD/get-ducked/README.md

 ### Typography

-Only one font isused throughout the website, sourced from [Google Fonts](https://fonts.google.com/).
+Only one font is used throughout the website, sourced from [Google Fonts](https://fonts.google.com/).
 'Dosis' was used throughout for it's simple and sleek style and a combination of uppercase for headings and standard case for all other text was used to provide some differentiation.

 ### Imagery